Aarhus University Seal

 Substance of human origin (SoHO) is a term applied by the European Commission to embrace blood, tissues, cells, organs and human-derived material such as breast milk and intestinal microbiota.

 The EU legislation on blood, tissues and cells is under revision to include all SoHOs.
+The EU Commission issued the new regulation in 2024.

 Microbiota modulation